edly-io/devstack/README.rst

 Where to Find Help
 ------------------

-There are a number of places to get help, including mailing lists and real-time chat.
+There are several places to get help, including mailing lists and real-time chat.
 Please choose an appropriate venue for your question.
-This helps ensure that you get good prompt advice, and keeps discussion focused.
+This helps ensure you get good prompt advice, and keeps discussion focused.
 For details of your options, see the `Community`_ pages.

 Prerequisites
 -------------